 Square Terminal has Point of Sale app built in, while Square Reader only reads cards.

-Popular SumUp Air has a PIN pad made of flat, touch-sensitive glass that’s easy to wipe.
-But Square Reader is smaller and comes with more POS app features.
+SumUp’s card readers have a PIN pad made of flat, touch-sensitive glass that’s easy to wipe.
+In contrast, Square Reader is smaller and comes with more POS app features.

-Square Reader (left) is smaller than SumUp Air (right).
+Square Reader (left) is smaller than the old SumUp Air (right).

-As for standalone card machines, SumUp Solo is cheaper than Square Terminal, but its software is too basic for some merchants (e.g. there is no inventory or customer library).
-But Square Terminal only works with WiFi, not the mobile network like SumUp’s card machines.
+As for standalone card machines, SumUp Solo is cheaper than Square Terminal, but its software is too basic for some merchants (e.g. no inventory or customer library).
+But Square Terminal only works with WiFi, not mobile networks like SumUp’s card machines.

 Restaurants and cafés might want to look at other hospitality POS systems for an informed decision about whether Square is best.